-SSEN is part of the wider corporate group SSE plc, which includes Networks, Renewables, Thermal, and Enterprise.
+SSEN Distribution is part of the wider corporate group SSE plc.

 There is no apportionment of emissions across the corporate group.
-BCF reporting relates to SSEH and SSES only.
+E3 - BCF reporting relates to SSEH and SSES only.
 However, energy usage within shared buildings is allocated using our Corporate Recharge model which is consistent in all submissions to Ofgem.